NoraPDev/Hangman-by-NP/README.md

 * Problem :lady_beetle: : When we didn't want to play anymore, the game ended with the right text, however it restarted itself still
 * Resolution :white_check_mark: : I had to introduce a sys import and added a sys.exit function

+## **Deployment**
+Deployment:
+1. Signed in to the heroku website to create a new app
+2. Named it to "hangman-by-np" and in the settings I set the Config Var to PORT 8000
+3. Added two buildpacks to the app: Python and NodeJS
+4. Pressed the Deploy button and link the GitHub
+5. Enabled Automatic Deploys so it can refresh itself automatically
+6. Clicked "Deploy Branch" for manual deployment

 ## **Credits**